biobuddies/helicopyter/style.md

 For loosely coupled systems, support a sentinel value of 'off', such as `CODENAME_OTHER_SERVICE_URL=off`.
 (Are there similar existing conventions?
 If not perhaps there's an opportunity to register the off URI schema with the IANA.)

 ### Assign unique port numbers
 This allows multiple codenames to run concurrently, such as in the `local` developer laptop environment.
+For easy debugging, use the unique port number as much as possible.
+For a webserver, this probably means using it both inside and outside the container, only proxying from/to 443 at the TLS-terminating load balancer.

+### Clearly differentiate between Internet and Intranet
+Allow people to tell at a glance whether a system is supposed to be Internet-accessible by its DNS domain or subdomain.

+This can be blended with additional subdomain organizational approaches such as:
+* Physical location like `.rdu` for Raleigh-DUrham and `.sfo` for San FranciscO
+* Type of IP address like `.ten` for the 10.x.y.z class A private range or `.c` for the 192.168.x.y class C private range

+### Only cancel, never delete
+In operational data systems, do not delete.
+Set a status field to `canceled` instead.
+To avoid unchecked growth, graduating data from availability through operational systems to availability through warehouse/archive systems seems reasonable, following steps such as:
+1. Expand (copy)
+2. Check correctness and completeness
+3. Contract (delete)

 ## See Also
 * https://12factor.net/